 Non-residents who own property in Montejaque include Brenda and Jeremy (both retired educators); Patricia (painter) and Ian (retired civil engineer) from Nottinghamshire; Petronella and Frank from the Lake District; Erika (translator) and Michael (university professor), Kristel (writer) and Heino (artist), and Jason (antiquarian bookseller) and Anne (teacher) all from Berlin; Till also from Germany; Melanie (travel agent); Angie (record producer); Jutta (German artist); and Thai Miko and English husband Barry (retired).

-Kathryn from York has a small portfolio of property at the top of the village, two of which, Casa La Paloma and Casa Pinzón are holiday rentals.
-Kathryn is unable to live in Montejaque full time at the moment, but hopes to do so eventually.
+A British lady from York has a small portfolio of property at the top of the village, two of which, Casa La Paloma and Casa Pinzón are holiday rentals.
+This lady is unable to live in Montejaque full time at the moment, but hopes to do so eventually.

 Caroline H and Will have two houses in the village.
-Casa de la Roca is available to rent, Casa Rincón is for sale at a great price (contact A1 Holidays and A1 Inmobiliaria respectively - details below).
+Casa de la Roca is available to rent, Casa Rincón is for sale at a great price [STOP PRESS: Casa Rincón has been sold to an English couple, subject to contract].

 Casa de la Roca in Montejaque - available to rent [Photo courtesy A1 Photography]